Do you have questions? I have answers.

 A. The short answer to this one is: it depends.
-If you want someone to ghostwrite or edit the sweeping science-fantasy epic of your dreams, or your biography, then unfortunately I can’t.
+If you want someone to ghostwrite or edit the sweeping science-fantasy epic of your dreams, or your memoir, then unfortunately I can’t.
 I have creative projects of my own, and my long-term energies are best spent there.
 But if you want writing help with shorter pieces that you plan to sell as part of your creative business marketing strategy – then let’s talk!

 A. If you’re interested in copywriting for other creative projects, or a long-term collaborative partnership, we can certainly discuss that!

 A couple of examples: For bloggers, I can proofread blog posts and social media captions to make sure everything is on-brand and engaging.
 For writers such as indie authors, I can help you build a landing page, create your book blurbs, and other marketing-related writing.